codingforeveryone/READMEs/JavaScript/JavaScript-Scope.md

 console.log(global); //returns the string 'everywhere'
 ```

 > Things to note: You have to be wary when declaring Global variables as they can interact or possibly override other variables, which can ruin scripts and make your code harder to debug.
-Also, if a variable isn't declared explicitly with the **var** keyword it automatically becomes a Global variable.
+Also, if a variable isn't declared explicitly with the `var` keyword it automatically becomes a Global variable.

 -----
 #####**Local Scope**
-So now that we've covered Global scope, let's move on to understanding a locally scoped environment, When you declare a Local variable, that variable or argument is only tied to that particular function, which means you can only use it in that environment.
-Essentially each function gives way to it's own unique environment.
+So now that we've covered Global scope, let's move on to understanding a locally scoped environment.
+When you declare a Local variable, that variable or argument is only tied to that particular function, which means you can only use it in that environment.
+Essentially each function gives way to its own unique environment.

 **Example of Locally Scoped variable:**